Identification of DEGs from GEO datasets analysis

 Furthermore, the hub gene mutations in GBM were tested using cBioPortal.
 The MKI67, SLC12A5, and SOD1 exhibited higher mutation frequencies, and the proportion of them was 2.2, 0.7, and 0.2%, respectively (Supplementary Figure 2A).
 Meanwhile, approximately 3% of GBM clinical cases showed significant alterations in the 10 hub genes (Supplementary Figure 2B).

 Apart from investigating the mRNA level of hub genes, the protein expression levels were also explored using the HPA database.
 Because the immunohistochemical information of SYN2 was not existed in HPA, we have displayed nine pairs of staining results in Figure 6.
 The protein level of MKI67 and ARL13B was undetected in normal tissues, while the level of these genes was medium and high in the GBM tissues, respectively.
 The protein level of CETN2 was low in normal samples, while the level of it was high in GBM samples.
 Additionally, the medium protein level of SETDB1 was observed in normal tissues, whereas the high protein level was revealed in GBM tissues.
 Meanwhile, the protein level of CALN1 was medium in normal samples, while was low in the GBM samples.
-SOD1 moderately expressed in normal tissues but undetectable in GBM tissues, and ELAVL3 and ADCY3 lowly expressed in normal tissues but undetectable in GBM tissues.
-Moreover, SLC12A5 was undetectable in normal and GBM samples.
+SOD1 moderately expressed in normal tissues but undetectable in GBM tissues, and ELAVL3 lowly expressed in normal tissues but undetectable in GBM tissues.
+ADCY3 was low expressed in normal and GBM tissues, whereas SLC12A5 was undetectable in normal and GBM samples.
 Thus, CETN2, MKI67, ARL13B, SETDB1, and CALN1 might be potential biomarkers for screening high-risk patients with GBM.

 Analysis of GBM-related small molecular drugs